-The TOE is delivered as a hardware unit at the end of the chip manufacturing process (phase 3 of the life cycle defined) or at the end of the IC packaging into modules (phase 4 of the life cycle defined).
+The TOE is delivered as a hardware unit at the end of the IC packaging into modules or inlays (phase 4 of the life cycle defined).
 At these specific points in time the ROM part of the operating system software is already stored in the ROM of the chip and the test mode is completely disabled.